libitx/txbox/README.md

   * `%{order: "-created_at"}` - sort by insertion time in descending order
 * `:limit` - The maximum number of transactions to return
 * `:offset` - The start offset from which to return transactions (for pagination)

+For more examples, refer to the [full documentation](https://hexdocs.pm/txbox).

 ## License